Scheduled 2017 Elections

 The Office of the City Clerk is open the Saturday before each election from 8:00 a.m. until 2:00 p.m. for the convenience of those wishing to vote via absentee ballot.

 The City of Portage maintains a permanent list of absentee voters for those interested voters who are over the age of 60 or permantly disabled.
 Members of the permanent list automatically receive an absentee ballot application that must be completed and returned prior to 2:00 p.m. on the Saturday before an election.
 To join the permanent list please contact the Office of the City Clerk at (269) 329-4511.

 The City of Portage is always looking for those interested in working elections.
-To learn more about becoming pollworkers please contact the Department of Employee Development at (269) 329-4533.
+To learn more about becoming pollworkers please contact the Department of Human Resources at (269) 329-4533.
 Pollworkers are paid $120 per day, assistant precinct chairs are paid $130 and precinct chairs are paid $145/day.
 Training is available and pollworkers receive $15 per training session.